Curriculum information of Carey Baptist Grammar School

 Course Description and Aims

-The aims of all IB Arts courses are to enable students to:
+The aims of the arts subjects are to enable students to:

-In addition, the aims of the IB Visual Arts – Standard and Higher Level courses are to enable students to:
+In addition, the IB Visual Arts – Standard and Higher Level courses aim to enable students to:

 Curriculum Model Overview